icp4a/automation-decision-services-samples/samples/UseTestingTutorial/README.md

 ```
 The test reports are created in the `Loan Approval/Approval decision model/target/surefire-reports` directory.

-2. You fix the test by changing the expected value from true to false in the assertion `Approved` in the `InvalidZipCode.json` file:
+2. Fix the test by changing the expected value from true to false in the `Approved` assertion in the `InvalidZipCode.json` file:
 ```
     "assertions": [
        {